osmlab/sf_building_height_import/tasking_manager.md

 ## Changeset source

 ```
-SF City  1 meter LIDAR building height dataset, 2014. https://sfgis-svc.sfgov.org/sfgis/SF2014_bldg_height_1m.zip
+San Francisco Enterprise Geographic Information Systems Program (SFGIS) Building Footprints, 2016. https://sfgis-svc.sfgov.org/sfgis/San_Francisco_Bldg_withZ_20161028.zip
 ```

 ## Detailed Instructions

 Please [make a new account on the OSM website](https://www.openstreetmap.org/user/new) for the import.
 If your username is `brandon` you can make an account called `brandon_import`.
+Add your username in this ticket: https://github.com/osmlab/sf_building_height_import/issues/23

 [Download JOSM](https://josm.openstreetmap.de).
-Activate Remote Control:  Open it first and enable Remote Control: Preferences > Remote Control (second to last tab).
+Activate Remote Control:  Open it first and enable Remote Control: **Preferences > Remote Control** (second to last tab).

-Click "Download in JOSM" when you have locked a task.
+Click **link** provided in the **Extra Instructions**.
 It should open in JOSM.

 Add this Map Style to JOSM: [buildingheights.css](https://raw.githubusercontent.com/osmlab/sf_building_height_import/master/buildingheights.css).
 It's a panel in the right sidebar.
 Make sure it is activated.

-Add the LIDAR and building centroid imagery: menu Tab Imagery > Add TMS entry...
+Add the LIDAR hillshade: menu Tab **Imagery > Add TMS entry...**

 ```
 tms:https://s3-us-west-2.amazonaws.com/openmassing/sf_lidar/{z}/{x}/{y}.png